-Don McGlashan kicked around the arty end of New Zealand alternative scene during the 1980s.
-He played drums in Blam Blam Blam, providing lead vocals for the iconic and ironic ‘There Is No Depression In New Zealand’.
+Don McGlashan kicked around the arty end of the New Zealand alternative scene during the 1980s.
+He played the drums in Blam Blam Blam, providing lead vocals for the iconic and ironic ‘There Is No Depression In New Zealand’.
+On an OE in New York, McGlashan played drums for Laura Deans’ dance company and flatted with one of Steve Reich’s pianists.
 He also formed the theatrical/musical duo The Front Lawn with Harry Sinclair in 1985.

 In 1991, McGlashan formed the rock band The Mutton Birds, as a straightforward vehicle for his songwriting.
 They took their name from the colloquial name for the Sooty Shearwater, a seabird considered a delicacy in NZ.
 Rhythm section Alan Gregg and Ross Burge had played with Sneaky Feelings’ Matthew Bannister, while guitarist David Long had played with Six Volts.